kwatch/benry-ruby/benry-cmdapp/README.md

 ```

-### How to remove common help option from all actions?
+### Q: How to remove common help option from all actions?

 A: Clears `Benry::CmdApp::ACTION_SHARED_OPTIONS` which is an array of option item.

-File: ex60.rb
+File: ex70.rb

 ```ruby
 require 'benry/cmdapp'